crantok/justinhellings.uk/input/blog.content/primary-secondary-pain-trauma.md

 :date: 2019-03-04
 :teaser: "When life feels hard we experience pain.
 We have some control over how we deal with pain but not all pain is equal.
 Some pain is direct, raw and spontaneous.
 Other pain is a result of the way we think about the things that hurt us."
 ---

+<aside> <p> Warning: This fictional dialogue includes a person who might have suffered trauma and who talks about their lived experience.
+This may be triggering if you are sensitive to this kind of thing. </p> </aside>

 Hi Alex.
 What's up?

 Hi J. I read something that mentioned primary and secondary pain and I was wondering what they were.